Instructions for Application Materials

 II.
 Advisor Recommendation Letter

-Include a recommendation from your Capstone Project Advisor (show him or her a copy of your essay from #1, above).
+Include a recommendation from your Thesis faculty advisor (show him or her a copy of your essay from #1, above).
 Be sure to request this in advance.
 You don’t ever want to request a recommendation on short notice.
 The recommendation should be sealed and addressed to the “Honors Crown Awards Committee.”
-This letter should be the equivalent of what your advisor would provide if recommending you to graduate or professional school.
-It should assess your academic skills and talents, discuss your work ethic, your preparedness for this project and your dedication, and include an assessment of the value of your project and the likelihood of success if funded, along with other pertinent content.
-You may either 1) have a sealed, signed copy hand delivered to the Honors office in 306 Bowne or 2) ask your advisor to email the letter directly to Kate Hanson, email@example.com
+This letter should assess your academic skills and talents, discuss your work ethic, your preparedness for this project and your dedication, and include an assessment of the value of your project and the likelihood of success if funded, along with other pertinent content.
+You may either 1) have a sealed, signed copy hand delivered to the Honors office in 306 Bowne or 2) ask your advisor to email the letter directly to Naomi Shanguhyia, firstname.lastname@example.org

 III.
 Proposed Budget, Including Grand Total

-(Have your Capstone Project Advisor review this before you submit it.)
+(Have your Thesis project advisor review this before you submit it.)

 You should use this Excel worksheet to prepare your budget.
 This should be submitted as an attachment to your online application.

 The worksheet includes many of the categories applicants typically use; your budget is likely to include some of these items, but not others.
 Feel free to modify this format to suit your project, or create your own format for a budget that clearly states your needs – that’s the point.
 Whatever format you use, your budget should contain appropriate subtotals under each category, and a “grand total” at the bottom.

 Here are some guidelines to bear in mind: